Workable/g3/README.md

 g3 configure
 ```

+You will be asked to enter:
+- your Github token
+- your open-ai key
+- the openai model you want to use
-You will be asked to enter your Github token and open-ai key and some information about the commit and pr the tool will
+- the temperature which will be used to generate the commit messages and PR descriptions
-generate for you.
+- the openai api version
+- the tone which will be used in the commit messages and PR descriptions
+- the commit message max characters
+- the PR description max words

 ## Usage